pulse-browser/gluon/docs/content/notes/windows.md

 - Try running commands in MozillaBuild shell rather than windows cmd
 - Tests need to be disabled by default, they take up too much build time

+## Bootstrap freezes in a CI environment

+We use mach bootstrap within our CI environments without initing it as a git repo.
+Under normal circumstances bootstrap will error (on windows boostrap freezes without using the CI )

 ## TODO:

 ### UI